ca-det/EphesiansCadet/README.md

-I’m Ephesians Ochieng'
+I’m Cipher'
-interested in learnig and improving my skills currently learning  software engineering at The Cooperative University of Kenya looking forward learning new ideas you are able reach me on ephesiansokoth@gmail.com
+interested in learnig and improving my skills currently a software engineering at The Cooperative University of Kenya
+#code, build, innovate amd grow